jhauberg/lext/README.md

 A LEXT can have any number of generators.

 In this example, a generator `scramble` is defined.
-This generator then defines a sequence of 3 variables (indicated by a word starting with `@`), each pointing to a *container* named `letter`:
+This generator then defines a sequence of text including 3 variables (indicated by a word starting with `@`), each pointing to a *container* named `letter`:

 ```
 scramble <@letter, @letter, @letter>
 ```

+*Note that commas in sequences are _not_ delimiters; they are part of the text.*

 When this generator is invoked and a result is to be sequenced, each variable will be replaced by a randomly picked item from the `letter` container.
 For instance, a result could be `c, a, b`, `a, b, c` or even `a, a, a`.

-#### Sequences
+#### Sequencing

-A sequence can hold a variable that points to another generator.
+A generator can also sequence a variable that points to another generator.
 This makes sequencing fully recursive, allowing for more complex patterns.

-For example, expanding on the previous `scramble` generator:
+For example, here's a generator with a sequence that refers to the `scramble` generator:

 ```
 example <a few letters: @scramble>